NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

   </div>
 </div>

-transparent, 360 degrees, 3D printing, virtual reality, thrift stores and big trash day combining inspiration from Marcel Duchamp's a;lksfdj;lksajhfda;lkefsja;lkdsjf;lksajhefahkgfsj
+transparency, 360 degrees, 3D printing, virtual reality

 **HISTORY 101:** Selling over 2 million units to schools and universities worldwide, Oculus Go offered a brilliant glimpse into our new era of extended learning.
 This newfound industry was exciting.
 An open book filled with endless futures.